List of See Dad Run episodes

 See Dad Run is an American sitcom television series that premiered on Nick at Nite on October 6, 2012, after a one-hour premiere of the iCarly episode, "iShock America" with 1.641 million viewers.
-The series is that after a decade on television, actor David Hobbs (Scott Baio) becomes a stay-at-home dad so his soap opera star wife (Alanna Ubach) can get back in the spotlight, but he quickly realizes that playing a dad on television is much different from the real thing.
+The series is about actor who becomes a stay-at-home dad.
 He has to take care of his three kids, Emily (Ryan Newman), Joe (Jackson Brundage) and Janie (Bailey Michelle Brown) with the help of his best friends, Marcus (Mark Curry) and Kevin (Ramy Youssef).
 Baio also serves as an executive producer.
 Nickelodeon has ordered twenty episodes of the series.
-On December 19, 2012.
-Nick at Nite renewed the series for a second season, which premiered on June 2, 2013.
+On December 19, 2012, Nick at Nite renewed the series for a second season, which premiered on June 2, 2013.
 On October 21, 2013, the series was renewed for a third season.
 Each episode title begins with the words "See Dad".